 Through annual monitoring and periodic surveys, Natural Resources evaluates the effectiveness of these measures for controlling noxious weeds.
-Monitoring and surveys also aid in the early detection and a rapid response to help prevent weeds from establishing and spreading.
-With over 20 weed species identified, including various thistles, knapweeds, spurges, and toadflax, management requires constant effort and vigilance.
-A complete list of weeds is provided in the Integrated Noxious Weed Management Plan.
-With so many weeds to control on 19,000+ acres, our efforts are prioritized by the ecological threat potential of weed species and their occurance in designated Special Weed Management Areas where important native plant communities, wildlife habitats, and rare species exist.
+Monitoring and surveys also aid in the early detection and rapid response to help prevent small weed infestations from establishing and spreading.
+With over 25 noxious weed species known to occur on the intallation, including various thistles, knapweeds, spurges, and toadflax, management requires constant effort and vigilance.
+A complete list of noxious weeds is provided in the Integrated Noxious Weed Management Plan.
+With so many weeds to control on 19,000+ acres, control efforts are prioritized by considering the degree of ecological threat posed by the weed species and their occurrence in designated Special Weed Management Areas where important native plant communities, wildlife habitats, and rare species occur.